 - Teams may take the Online Test any time during the testing windows, but must complete the test before midnight EST on the final day.

 - Students work as a team on a 100-question quiz across all topics, including Family & Consumer Science curricula and LifeSmarts topics.

 - When the Online Test window is complete, FCCLA will notify advisers of the teams advancing.

 - Each chapter may only have one FCCLA team; however, an adviser may create as many Varsity teams as he or she wishes.

-- Regardless of result at Cluster Meeting, we encourage chapters take both the Fall and January Online Tests.
+- Regardless of result at Cluster Meeting, we encourage chapters to take the Level II “Second Chance Round” in January.